-If you’re struggling about where to go for your next vacation, the answer is easy: Hawaii.
+If you’re struggling with where to go for your next vacation, the answer is easy: Hawaii.

-North America’s paradise, each of the islands that make up this state offers unique experiences like scuba diving The Cathedrals around Lanai, which can only be found in Hawaii.
+North America’s paradise, each of the islands that make up Hawaii offers unique experiences like scuba diving The Cathedrals around Lanai.

 A true tropical paradise, Hawaii has everything you could ever dream of needing, and you don’t even have to leave the country to experience it!

-If you’re still not convinced, check out these reasons for why Hawaii should be your next vacation destination.
+If you’re still not convinced, read on to discover why Hawaii should be your next vacation destination.